 Notification Time Frame Type of Request Decision Initial Notification (Notification May Be Oral and/or Electronic) Written/Electronic Notification of Denial and Modification to Practitioner and Member Expedited Authorization (Pre-Service) - Extension Needed Requests where provider indicates or the provider group / Health Plan determines that the standard time frames could seriously jeopardize the member's life or health or ability to attain, maintain or regain maximum function.
 Additional clinical information required.
 Additional clinical information required: Upon the expiration of the 72 hours or as soon as you become aware that you will not meet the 72-hour time frame, whichever occurs first, notify practitioner and member using the "delay" form, and insert specifics about what has not been received, what consultation is needed and/or the additional examinations or tests required to make a decision and the anticipated date on which a decision will be rendered. • Note: The time limit may be extended by up to 14 calendar days if the member requests an extension, or if the provider group / Health Plan can provide justification upon request by the State for the need for additional information and how it is in the member's interest.
-Additional information is received If requested information is receipt of information.
-Additional information incomplete or not received If requested information is not received by the end of the deferral period, Blue Shield Promise will review based on the information received.
+Additional information received If requested information is received, decision must be made within 72 hours of receipt of information.
+Additional information is not received by the end of the deferral period, then Blue Shield Promise will review the request with the information originally received, decision must be made within 72 hours from the end of the deferral period.
 Practitioner: Within 24 hours of making the decision.
-Member : None specified.
+Member: None specified.
 Practitioner: Within 24 hours of making the decision.
 Member: None specified.
-Practitioner: Within 2 working days of making the decision not to exceed 14 calendar days from the request for extension Member: Within 2 working days of making the decision not to exceed 14 calendar days from the request for extension Practitioner: Within 2 working days of making the decision not to exceed 14 calendar days from the request for extension Member: Within 2 working days of making the decision not to exceed 14 calendar days from the request for extension Member: Within 2 working days of making the decision not to exceed 14 calendar days from the request for extension .
+Practitioner: Within 2 working days of making the decision not to exceed 14 calendar days from the request for extension Member: Within 2 working days of making the decision not to exceed 14 calendar days from the request for extension Practitioner: Within 2 working days of making the decision not to exceed 14 calendar days from the request for extension Member: Within 2 working days of making the decision not to exceed 14 calendar days from the request for extension not to exceed 14 calendar days from the request for extension Member: Within 2 working days of making the decision not to exceed 14 calendar days from the request for extension Concurrent review of treatment regimen already Within 5 working days or less, consistent with urgency of member's medical condition.
+Practitioner: Within 24 hours of making the decision.
+Practitioner: Within 2 working days of making the decision.